-In 2007 a review of 33 randomised controlled trials of various treatments for Post Traumatic Stress Disorder, EMDR was rated as an effective method and did significantly better that other therapies according to patient self reports.
+- In 2007 a review of 33 randomised controlled trials of various treatments for Post Traumatic Stress Disorder, EMDR was rated as an effective method and did significantly better than other therapies according to patient self-reports.

 How does EMDR work?

-EMDR attempts to unblock or free the memory by stimulating the blocked processing.
+- EMDR attempts to unblock/free memory, by stimulating blocked processing.
 It’s done by using eye movements, sounds or tapping.

 What happens during an EMDR session?

 - Within the session, the client is asked to hold the target memory and feeling, along negative beliefs about oneself which are then processed and cleared using bilateral stimulation until they no longer have the unwanted effect on the client.